Discover more from Law of VC

 Offer LPs co-investment opportunities with carry and fee discounts/waivers.

-Adjust management fee schedules by pausing or slowing down fees in 2023.
+Adjust management fee schedules by pausing or slowing down capital calls in 2023.
 Your LP advisory committee (LPAC) should vote to avoid any conflicts of interest.

 *Not legal advice, speak to your counsel to evaluate your specific situation for risks and other legal considerations.